v5ln/Rest-E-Web-Project1/README.md

-Our services provide simplicity, making it much easier and safer to buy or rent a house, bypassing all sale contracts through a forum which has the full details of the retailer or renter to provide authentic credentials proving the ownership of the real-estate.
+Our services provide simplicity, making it much easier and safer to buy or rent a house, bypassing all sale contracts through a forum which has the full details of the retailer or renter to provide authentic credentials proving the ownership of the *Real-Estate*.

 The provided services also include the ability to browse available residential property freely and easily through our website,